 In Marathon, the 16-acre waterfront Faro Blanco Resort & Yacht Club, with 125 rooms and a 73-slip marina accommodating vessels up to 120 feet, has been acquired by EOS Investors LLC, which describes it as an “amenity-rich, destination resort.”
 EOS also owns the nearby Isla Bella Beach Resort.
 Faro Blanco’s amenities include the 199-seat Lighthouse Grill with expansive waterfront views, two swimming pools, bar, market, fitness center, on-site watersports and fishing charters, and more than 11,000 square feet of indoor and outdoor event space.
 The resort’s on-site landmark Faro Blanco Lighthouse has guided guests by land and sea since the 1950s.
 Visit faroblancoresort.com or call 305-743-1234.

-The new boutique Capitana Key West — one of the closest properties on North Roosevelt Boulevard to downtown Duval Street and with a private beach fronting the Gulf of Mexico — is scheduled to open by early 2021 as an Opal Collection property.
+The new boutique Capitana Key West — one of the closest properties on North Roosevelt Boulevard to downtown Duval Street and with a private beach fronting the Gulf of Mexico — is to open in February as an Opal Collection property.
 Seventy-five rooms, each with a balcony, include 64 units with Gulf views and 11 townhome-style cottages (offering grocery deliveries from Fausto’s Food Palace).
 The 64 units include 3 suites with two bedrooms (one with bunks and one a king); 32 king rooms, some with wraparound Gulf-view balconies; and 29 queen rooms with kitchenettes.
 Four units are ADA-accessible.
-Amenities include a 24-hour fitness center, signature bicycles, lobby market shop and poolside cabanas (reservations required).
+Amenities include a 24-hour fitness center and lobby market shop.
 It’s at 2401 N. Roosevelt Blvd., previously the site of Banana Bay Resort & Marina.
-Visit thecapitanakeywest.com or call 305-292-6925.
+Visit thecapitanakeywest.com or call 305-296-6925.

 Margaritaville Key West Resort & Marina is to be rebranded Jan.
 4 as the 178-room Opal Key Resort & Marina as part of the Opal Collection Hotels & Resorts.
 A seamless transition is to unveil a resort known for offering its popular Key West experiences with a convenient, central location adjacent to Mallory Square at 245 Front St. The resort is home to a full-service 37-slip marina with watersports, outdoor and indoor dining options, waterside shops and live entertainment.
 Visit opalcollection.com or call 305-294-4000.

 Beginning Dec.
 17, United Airlines is to launch daily nonstop service between Houston’s George Bush Intercontinental Airport (IAH) and Key West International Airport (EYW).
-United’s Embraer E170 aircraft offers seating for 70 passengers, with 64 main cabin and six first-class seats.
-The seasonal flights, a new market with United for the Keys, are scheduled to run through March 27.
+United’s Embraer 70-passenger E175 aircraft offers 12 first-class, 16 economy-plus and 42 standard economy seats.
+The seasonal flights, a new market with United for the Keys, are scheduled to run through May 5.
 Visit United Airlines at united.com or call 800-864-8331, or visit Key West International Airport at eyw.com or call 305-809-5200.

 Fort Lauderdale–based Aztec Airways offers nonstop scheduled flights and private charters from Fort Lauderdale Executive Airport to Key West International Airport (EYW) on air-conditioned, nine-seat Piper Chieftain aircraft.
 Passengers check in at Aztec Airways’ facility at the Key West Ferry Terminal.
 After check-in, a private shuttle takes passengers to EYW, where they are dropped off at the plane for direct boarding, avoiding security lines.
 Aztec, founded in 1988, is an on-demand commuter scheduled air carrier.
 Roundtrip flights are priced at $249 per person including tax.
 Visit flyaztec.com or call 954-601-3742.